lokka30/lokka30/README.md

 # Hi!

-I'm Lachlan, an Australian student studying cyber-security and computer science.
-I write and contribute to various [libre][6] software projects, striving to create a series of high quality projects that assert your user freedoms thanks to licenses such as the [GPL][8].
-As you *may* tell from the repositories I've uploaded, I write a good proportion of my software in Java.
-I'm gradually learning various other programming languages so that I am able to convert more of my ideas into reality.
+I'm Lachlan, an Australian student studying Computer Science and Cyber Security.
+I write and contribute towards various [libre software (aka FOSS)][6] projects, as I am an advocate for software that respects user freedoms.
+Most of my work is written in Java, though I work on learning other programming languages so that I am able to convert more of my ideas into reality.

 <br /><br /><br />